 What is the best sort of massage for anxiety?

 Hot stones massage and aromatherapy massage are both soothing, relaxing treatments that will help to improve anxiety symptoms.
+I offer a combined treatment specifically for stress and anxiety, which you can read about here.

 Phone: 07835 346476